wasp-lang/wasp/web/docs/advanced/deployment/cli.md

 :::note
 Fly.io offers support for both **locally** built Docker containers and **remotely** built ones.
 However, for simplicity and reproducibility, the CLI defaults to the use of a remote Fly.io builder.

-If you wish to build locally, you may supply the `--build-locally` option to `wasp deploy fly launch` or `wasp deploy fly deploy`.
+If you want to build locally, supply the `--build-locally` option to `wasp deploy fly launch` or `wasp deploy fly deploy`.
 :::

 ###  Environment Variables

-If you are deploying an app that requires any other environment variables (like social auth secrets), you will want to set your environment variables up like so:
+If you are deploying an app that requires any other environment variables (like social auth secrets), here's how to set them up:

 - During `launch`:
   ```